-First- and second-year students may begin with any of six core courses listed under Concentration Requirements.
+First-year and sophomore students may begin with any of six core courses listed below.
 Students need not take two of the core courses consecutively during the same academic year.
 Students who need to fulfill the language requirement for the concentration should begin their study of Spanish in the first two years at Kenyon.

 Students are required to take two-and-one-half (2.5) units which focus on Latino/a culture and society, outside of the language requirement.
 Courses should be chosen from at least two different departments.
 These courses should be chosen from the list of courses approved by the Latino/a Studies program committee and may include up to two relevant courses taken in study abroad programs.

 Two courses must be chosen from the following:

 Three courses must be in related areas of study within American studies, English, history, MLL, psychology, sociology, women's and gender studies, or other programs and departments that offer courses about the histories and cultures of Latino/a communities, depending on the course offerings in any given academic year.